sidekiq/sidekiq/Pro-Changes.md

 ```

 - Add fast Sidekiq::Queue#delete\_by\_class(klass) API to remove all
   jobs of a given type.
-Uses server-side Lua for performance.
+Uses server-side Lua for performance. **Redis 2.6**

 1.1.0
 -----------